CiperProbe/ahk-scripts-cpv/README.md

 ---

 Beware of increasing the value!
-It could cause epilepsy if used in-game (Specifically Right Spin)
+It could cause epilepsy if used in-game (Specifically those like Right Spin)